JMcunst/JMcunst/README.md

 ### Development Artist ✨

- *A person who realizes ideas. 💬
+ * - A person who realizes ideas. 💬
   - A person who values collaboration. 👯
   - A person with positive mind 😄